TamaWish/laughing-octo-barnacle/ROADMAP.md

 ## Prioritized improvements (short list)

-1. Fix LoadingScreen percent display (avoid reading private Animated internals).
-2. Persist game state (use AsyncStorage + `zustand` persist middleware).
-3. Add a scrollable event log and wire it into `GameScreen` (the central white area in your mock).
-4. Replace ad-hoc random money delta with an event generator and optional player choices.
-5. Implement the left purple sidebar and header to match the design mock (avatar, vertical stats text, logo + settings).
-6. Format money (Intl.NumberFormat) and improve localization.
-7. Add unit tests for `gameStore` logic (happy path + edge cases) and run TypeScript checks.
-8. Optional: achievements, save-slots, seedable RNG, polish/animations, analytics.
+1. Optional: achievements, save-slots, seedable RNG, polish/animations, analytics.
-9. If you'd like the profile to be editable from the Game screen or persisted as the player's saved slot, I can add UI and store actions for that.
+2. If you'd like the profile to be editable from the Game screen or persisted as the player's saved slot, I can add UI and store actions for that.
-10. If you want strong runtime validation, I can add a small schema (zod) and validate before persisting.
+3. If you want strong runtime validation, I can add a small schema (zod) and validate before persisting.
-11. Implement course-specific post-completion side effects (e.g., unlocking career paths, adding license items.
+4. Implement course-specific post-completion side effects (e.g., unlocking career paths, adding license items).
-12. Convert fractional remaining years into an exact month/day estimate for graduation.
+5. Convert fractional remaining years into an exact month/day estimate for graduation.
-13. Add a small "View progress" detail screen showing semester-by-semester progress and tuition paid.
+6. Add a small "View progress" detail screen showing semester-by-semester progress and tuition paid.
-14. Use the new completedCertificates to implement unlocks (e.g., transfer from A.A. to B.A., or blocked paths removal when certificate is converted).
+7. Use the new completedCertificates to implement unlocks (e.g., transfer from A.A. to B.A., or blocked paths removal when certificate is converted).

 ## Implementation log — persistence added